Central Sterile Supply Technician

 Graduates of the program meet the AHIMA (American Health Information Management Association) requirements to set for the CCS (Certified Coding Specialist) Exam.

-The full Medical Coding Specialist Certificate Program is available online with the exception of MT 121 or higher.
+Campus Location: The full Medical Coding Specialist Certificate Program is available online.
 Some courses may be offered at Campus locations.
 Check schedule for offerings.

 The Medical Coding Skill Set prepares students to take the Certified Coding Associate (CCA) Exam through the American Health Information Management Association (AHIMA).

 The required courses help the student demonstrate coding skills in a variety of healthcare settings, including inpatient and outpatient hospital settings and physician offices.

 Campus Location: The full Medical Coding Skill Set is available online.
 Check schedule for offerings.